 Nestled deep in the Santa Cruz Mountains is this 300-acre historic horse ranch and nature preserve, home to 15 habitats and 4.5 miles of hiking and equestrian trails.
 In the center of this tear-drop shaped valley one will find the ranch complex consisting of the visitor center with natural and cultural history dispalys housed in a historic ranch house, picnic areas, horse barns, lawn area, orchard, and parking lot, with basic amenities including bathrooms and drinking fountain.

 Free walks, classes, and workshops about the natural and cultural history of the park are offered on some Sundays and occasional Friday evenings.
 In addition educational birthday parties, science enrichment programs, field trips, and a summer day camp are offered for a fee.
 The site can be rented on Saturdays for special events like weddings and horses are boarded on site using self-serve capacities with a monthly lease.
 There is no fee for parking, hiking, or visiting the park.

 - Please remain on established trails.
 Sandy soils are easily eroded and sensitive species are easily trampled.

-- No dogs, motorized vehicles, or bikes on trails.
+- No dogs or other pets, motorized vehicles, or bikes on trails.
 Dogs marking the trails disrupt wildlife activity, and wheeled vehicles accelerate erosion on the many sandy trails.

-- Dogs are allowed in the area of the visitor center on a leash.
+- Dogs are allowed in the area of the visitor center and driveway, on a leash.
 Keeping dogs on a leash prevents them from harassing wildlife and horses.

 - Fishing is not allowed.
 This protects the riparian habitat.